-- Purchase more goods from sustainable sources, with a focus on those from local, ethical, and Fair- Trade Suppliers - Further work with suppliers to encourage them to hold an Environmental Management Standard (e.g., ISO 14001) and to disclose their carbon emissions
+- Purchase more goods from sustainable sources, with a focus on those from local, ethical, and Fair-Trade Suppliers. - For all new contracts above £5 Million per annum, the NHS requires that suppliers publish a Carbon Reduction Plan - Further work with suppliers to encourage them to hold an Environmental Management Standard (e.g., ISO 14001) and to disclose their carbon emissions. - Build on UK Governmental Procurement Policy (PPN 06/20 & PPN 06/21)